 Some performance issues that you can face include —

-Code Push might be the reason for some of you to prefer RN over Flutter.
+Code Push might be the reason for some of you to prefer React Native over Flutter.
 It is amazing to push bug fixes in real-time to your users.
 The ‘hot update’ or ‘code pushing’ as we call it allows developers to apply patches without spending time on app store release process.
 Flutter does not support ‘code pushing’ and the feature has already been postponed indefinitely.

 It is, however, important to note here that some people might have concerns over Apple rejecting some apps with the ‘hot code push’ feature.
 The problem with such apps is these update native code over the air.
-RN is not the culprit here.
+React Native is not the culprit here.
 So, people thinking Apple rejects apps that use code push, can be rest assured that’s not the case.
 Remember, Native Code Push is banned.

 What does that mean?